rickworks/AISafety_GroupProject/README.md

 unrar e Roms.rar
 python -m retro.import
 ```
-Get in touch if this doesn't work, or if you're not on ubuntu.
+Get in touch if this doesn't work.

+If you're running on something else, and struggle to find the equivilant commands, get in touch and I can help out.